On the structure of pointsets with many collinear triples: When one set of points is collinear

 For a point $(x,y),$ where $y\neq 1,2$ the lines through $(x,y)$ and the points $(0,1),(0,2),(1,1)$ will intersect the $x$ axis in coordinates $u=\frac{x}{1-y},$ $t=\frac{2x}{2-y}$ and $s=\frac{x-y}{1-y}$ (Figure \ref{fig:xy_moves}).
 If $(x,y)$ is in $T_1(B)$ as a midpoint of a 3-branch connecting $(0,1),(0,2),(1,1)$ to $(s_i,t_i,u_i)$ for some $1\leq i\leq m,$ then there is also a 3-branch between $(a_1,b_1),(a_2,b_2),(a_3,b_3)$ and $(s_i,t_i,u_i).$ Since the three lines of this 3-branch

-\begin{enumerate} \item $\ell_1:$ $-b_1X+(a_1-u_i)Y+u_ib_1=0,$ \item $\ell_2:$ $-b_2X+(a_2-t_i)Y+t_ib_2=0,$ \item $\ell_3:$ $-b_3X+(a_1-s_i)Y+s_ib_3=0,$ \end{enumerate} are concurrent we have the following identity for many $i$
+\begin{enumerate} \item $\ell_1:$ $-b_1X+(a_1-u_i)Y+u_ib_1=0,$ \item $\ell_2:$ $-b_2X+(a_2-t_i)Y+t_ib_2=0,$ \item $\ell_3:$ $-b_3X+(a_3-s_i)Y+s_ib_3=0,$ \end{enumerate} are concurrent, we have the following identity for many $i$

-We want to show that the $(x,y)$ solutions, the zero set of the polynomial below, in equation (\ref{curve}) -- the two-variable polynomial given by the determinant -- is a one dimensional algebraic set, it is an algebraic curve.
+We want to show that the $(x,y)$ solutions, the zero set of the polynomial below, in equation (\ref{curve}) -- the two-variable polynomial given by the determinant -- is a one-dimensional algebraic set, it is an algebraic curve.

-Even from the geometric way we defined the equations we see that the $y=0$ line is part of the zero set, but we will show that if $y\neq 0,1,2$ then for any given $y$ value, $x$ has at most two possible values.
+Even from the geometric way, we defined the equations, we see that the $y=0$ line is part of the zero set, but we will show that if $y\neq 0,1,2$ then for any given $y$ value, $x$ has at most two possible values.
 For a fixed $y,$ equation ($\ref{curve}$) is a quadratic equation in $x.$ If it takes three or more different values then all three coefficients of the quadratic equation should be zero.
 The constant term is

-which is zero only if $b_1a_2=a_1b_2.$ The two points, $(a_1,b_1)$ and $(a_2,b_2)$ are on a line through the origin, i.e. there is a $c>0$ such that $(a_1,b_1)=(ca_2,cb_2).$
+which is zero only if $b_1a_2=a_1b_2.$ The two points, $(a_1,b_1)$ and $(a_2,b_2)$ are on a line through the origin, i.e. there is a $c\neq 0$ such that $(a_1,b_1)=(ca_2,cb_2).$

 The coefficient of the quadratic term is

 which is zero only if $b_1=b_3.$